wazzac/laravel-translate/README.md

 1. **Fallback Strategy**: Always ensure English content is available as a fallback
 2. **Performance**: The first translation of each phrase will hit the Google API, subsequent requests use the database
+3. **Cache Management**: View cache is automatically cleared when language changes - no manual intervention needed
+4. **Middleware Integration**: The SetLocaleMiddleware automatically handles Laravel locale setting for consistent experience
-3. **User Experience**: Consider showing a loading indicator during language changes
+5. **User Experience**: Consider showing a loading indicator during language changes
-4. **SEO**: For SEO-sensitive applications, consider implementing hreflang tags
+6. **SEO**: For SEO-sensitive applications, consider implementing hreflang tags
-5. **Testing**: Test with different language combinations to ensure proper fallbacks
+7. **Testing**: Test with different language combinations to ensure proper fallbacks
+8. **Language Files**: Combine `@transl8auto()` with Laravel's `__()` helper for system messages

 ### Troubleshooting Auto-Translation